 Our kids will still be responsible, by helping out around the house so they can get outside & explore.

 Our kids will still be creating, by building sand castles in the sand, forts in the woods, and obstacle courses in the backyard.

 Our kids will still be thoughtful, by being patient as they wait and learning to enjoy the sounds of nature.

 Lack of play & lack of simplicity is pressing upon our families & our children…

 Psychologist Peter Gray notes “As free play has become less common in the developed nations of the world, kids have become more troubled.
 Anxiety, depression, feelings of helplessness, and narcissism have increased in young people in an apparently linear manner that seems to mirror the decline in play.”

 In fact, Jean Twenge, a researcher tracking changes in public mental health over time, has stated that rates of anxiety and depression among children and adolescents were far lower during the Great Depression, World War II, the cold war, and the turbulent 1960s and early 1970s than they are today.

 Learn to say NO to everything so you can say YES to one thing.
 Simplify your lives and watch those little smiles show up a little more often.

-Ivory gives us peace of mind.
-This lets us free up our time, thoughts and feelings so we can use that energy on the important things in life: family time.
+When we learn to have a “simple life” we learn to free up our time, thoughts, and feelings so we can use that energy on the important things in life: family time.